PhotoboothProject/photobooth/docs/faq/index.md

 ### Remote trigger using simple web requests

-_Note: This feature depends on the Socket.io implementation and needs option `Hardware Button` - `Enable Hardware Buttons` to be active._
+_Note: This feature depends on the Socket.io implementation and needs option `Hardware Button` - `Enable Hardware Buttons` to be active and `Hardware Button` - `Remote buzzer Server IP`  must be defined ._

+Photobooth can start the Remotebuzzer server and does not depend on a different device running the Socket.io Server.

+To start the Remotebuzzer server with Photobooth, you must enable `Hardware Button` - `Start remote buzzer Server` from Adminpanel.

-Simple `GET` requests can be used to trigger single pictures or collages.
-Those endpoints can be found under `http://[Photobooth IP]:[Hardware Button Server Port]` where:
+If Photobooth is running the implemented Remotebuzzer server, simple `GET` requests can be used to trigger different actions.
+Those endpoints can be found under `http://[Hardware Button Server IP]:[Hardware Button Server Port]` where:

--   `[Photobooth IP]` needs to match the configured value under `General` - `IP address of the Photobooth web server` and
+-   `[Hardware Button Server IP]` needs to match the value from `Hardware Button` - `Remote buzzer Server IP` (same IP as your Photobooth) and
 -   `[Hardware Button Server Port]` the value from `Hardware Button` - `Enable Hardware Buttons`

-The available endpoints, depending on enabled features and hardware button options, are:
+The available endpoints of Photobooths Remotebuzzer server, depending on enabled features and hardware button options, are:

 -   `[Base Url]/` - Simple help page with all available endpoints
 -   `[Base Url]/commands/start-picture` - Triggers a single picture